Rain Barrels — Free Water For Your Garden

 • Compost improves downstream water quality by retaining pollutants such as heavy metals, nitrogen, phosphorus, oil and grease, fuels, herbicides, and pesticides (not that you’d want that stuff in your yard either).

-Leaves for composting
+Leaves for composting is important

 The REAL Benefits of Composting